 Other support options

-If you're comfortable, we'd recommend sharing how you feel with your friends, family, or a professional, like a trained counsellor.
+If you're comfortable, we'd recommend sharing how you feel with someone.
+This could be your friends, family, or a professional, like a trained counsellor.
 You could also get in contact with a mental health charity.

 Avoid using alcohol or drugs to try and manage the problem